fenglielie/latexzero/README.md

-# LaTeX Mathematical Template
+# LaTeX Templates for Math Notes

-A simple LaTeX template designed for mathematical documents, requiring only the input of the corresponding file at the beginning.
+A simple LaTeX template designed for math notes.

 Includes: